Text by CLOT Magazine

 Techno polymath Stefan Goldmann is releasing a new album, Vector Rituals (Macro), on May 6.
 CLOT Magazine today is premiering a video for one of the singles of the album, Ayon, directed by Javier Benjamín, a video artist from Argentina.

-Goldmann says he first met Benjamín in Buenos Aires where he was scheduled to play a show in the dome of CCK, the old central postal office and now a large cultural centre.
+Goldmann says he first met Benjamín in Buenos Aires, where he was scheduled to play a show in the dome of CCK, the old central postal office and now a large cultural centre.
 The venue has an enormous glass dome with a large LED wall and a sound system.
-With little preparation for that show, Benjamín, while almost improving achieved some visual results that really impressed Goldmann and since then they have worked on numerous audio-visual formats, including concerts at the Berlin Philharmonic’s Grand Hall and at Palacio Alsina in Buenos Aires during Mutek Festival.
+With little preparation for that show, Benjamín, while almost improving, achieved some visual results that really impressed Goldmann.
+Since then, they have worked on numerous audio-visual formats, including concerts at the Berlin Philharmonic’s Grand Hall and at Palacio Alsina in Buenos Aires during Mutek Festival.

 Pre-order the album here.